lasigeBioTM/data-text-processing-notebooks/README.md

 # Data Processing Book Notebooks

-This repository contains Jupyter notebooks used in the “Data Processing” book, including examples such as `datepro-01-unix-shell.ipynb`.
+This repository contains Jupyter notebooks used in the “Data and Text Processing for Health and Life Sciences” book.

 ## Contents

 - `notebooks/` – Chapter notebooks (e.g., Unix shell, Python basics, data analysis).
-- `data/` – Sample datasets used in the notebooks (if applicable).
+- `data/` – Sample datasets used in the notebooks.

 ## How to use in Google Colab